Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 - *Date*
   Click the drop-down list to select a date format.
 The formats below are available.
 By default, the date format **Short** is selected.
   - **Do not show date**: hidden date
-  - **Short**: short format, e.g. 02/11/2021
+  - **Short**: short format, for example 02/11/2021
-  - **Medium**: medium format, writing out the month, e.g. February 11, 2021
+  - **Medium**: medium format, writing out the month, for example February 11, 2021
-  - **Long**: long format, adding the weekday and writing out the month, e.g. Monday, February 11, 2021
+  - **Long**: long format, adding the weekday and writing out the month, for example Monday, February 11, 2021

 - *Time*
   Click the drop-down list to select a time format.
 The formats below are available.
 By default, the time format **Medium** is selected.
   - **Do not show time**: hidden time
-  - **Short**: short format, e.g. 09:00 PM
+  - **Short**: short format, for example 09:00 PM
-  - **Medium**: medium format, including seconds, e.g. 09:00:00 PM
+  - **Medium**: medium format, including seconds, for example 09:00:00 PM

 ## Sales Unit Value

 ![Sales Unit Value](/Assets/Screenshots/PIM/DataTypes/SalesUnitValue.png "[Sales Unit Value]")

 The data type *Sales Unit Value* is used to define a dimension and a unit.
 Two drop-down lists to select the applicable dimension and unit are displayed in the product view.
 Depending on the selected dimension, the options for the unit are adapted.
-In the PIM basic product set, the following attributes have the data type *Sales Unit Value*:
+In the *PIM Basic Set*, the following attributes have the data type *Sales Unit Value*:
-- Sales unit
+- Sale unit

 ### Configuration